balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 5. Client B requests from the KMS all keys bound to the KRO associated with the MUC room's URI.
 Recognizing client B as authorized on the KRO, the KMS returns the key bound to the KRO by client A in step (2).

-6. Client B decrypts the shared file using the key selected in step (1).
+6. Client B decrypts the shared message using the key selected in step (1).

 7. Client C performs steps (5) and (6) in the same fashion as client B.